 - Search locally for organisations that take fabric and parts of gear to upcycle into useful items to sell on.

-- Donate old sleeping bags, quilts and clothing to animal shelters where they can be used as bedding or for cleaning.
+- Donate old clothing, along with sleeping bags, quilts, to animal shelters where they can be used as bedding or for cleaning.

 - Compost your cotton and merino clothing!
 So long as the fabric isn’t blended with any synthetic materials, it can be shredded up and added to your compost bin.